Why isn’t the government taking the bull by the horns?

 Watson said, ““The leads were not followed up, but if the files still exist, I want to ensure that the Metropolitan Police secure the evidence, re-examine it, and investigate clear intelligence suggesting a powerful paedophile network linked to Parliament and Number 10.”

 It’s not outlandish to say anymore that some in power are sworn to secrecy on the matter, while others are simply too afraid, or not confident enough to state it in public.
-It’s this fear that almost guarantees silence, even in the government.
+It’s this very fear that almost guarantees categorical silence on the issue, even in the government.

 But David Cameron’s response to the question was shaky to say the least.